Carlos Servin

-Carlos María Servín Caballero (born 24 May 1987) is a Paraguayan international footballer who plays for as a goalkeeper for Tacuary Asunción in the Primera División Paraguaya.
+Carlos María Servín Caballero (born 24 May 1987) is a Paraguayan international footballer who plays for as a goalkeeper for 2 de Mayo in the Primera División Paraguaya.

 Career

 Youth career

 In 2002, Servin was crowned champion of Paraguay's Primera B with Sportivo Trinidense's youth team.
 In this, he was teammates with Juan Paniagua and coached by Ruben Pereira.

 Tacuary

 In 2005, Servin debuted for Tacuary.

 On 28 December 2021, it was announced that Servin joined Tacuary for the 2022 season.
 He was the club's first new signing for the 2022 season.

 International career

 He made his international debut for Paraguay in 2011.